-So, let's put this in a better perspective.
+Let's put this in a better perspective and look more closely at today's Gospel passage.

 As Jesus came down from the mountain, accompanied by a large throng of followers, he was approached by a leper who pleaded with our Lord to make him clean.